633 W 5th Street #2890

 Suppose you or your loved one suffered injuries or medical conditions due to substandard medical care or medical malpractice.
 In that case, you may have a civil claim and are eligible for compensation for your injuries.
 Contact our personal injury attorneys for legal guidance.

-Poor medical care can lead to medical errors, including medical malpractice, which are the third leading cause of death in the United States.
+Poor medical care can lead to medical errors, including medical malpractice, which is the third leading cause of death in the United States.

 Some of the most common types of medical malpractice at VA medical centers include failing to diagnose a serious condition, surgical errors, incorrect treatment, birth injuries, misdiagnosis, medication errors, bedsores, dental mistakes, anesthesia errors, and failing to treat infections.

-VA medical malpractice cases are much different than your average personal injury case, as VA hospitals are owned and run by the federal government.
+VA medical malpractice cases are much different than your average personal injury case.
+The federal government owns and runs VA hospitals.
 Victims must pursue legal action against the United States since they own the VA hospital in federal court according to the Federal Tort Claims Act.

 The doctrine of sovereign immunity protects the United States government from civil lawsuits or criminal prosecution unless they have the government’s consent.
 However, the Federal Tort Claims Act provides a way for victims to seek compensation for any injuries caused by military medical malpractice.